briankeny/briankeny/README.md

-Hi 👋  🚀  I'm a Software Engineer | Open Source Enthusiast | Lifelong Learner
+Hi there 👋  🚀  I'm a Software Engineer | Open Source Enthusiast | Lifelong Learner

-I write Code in Python, Js & Shell .You might find one that is actually useful.
+I write Code in Python, Kotlin, Rust, Js & Shell .You might find one that is actually useful.

-🌟  Exploring the World of Code, One Commit at a Time.
+🌟  Exploring the World of Code, One Commit At A Time.

 👀  A few interesting Projects coming ...